Tri-Cities, Washington: Local transit

 Ben Franklin Transit provides public bus service throughout the Tri-Cities as well as TransPlus Night and Sunday limited capacity curb-to-curb service for $3 each way.

 Local cab service exists, and Uber entered the Kennewick market in December 2016, with expansion into Richland and Pasco the following year.

 Passenger rail

 Amtrak provides connection to the daily Empire Builder serving Portland and Chicago.

 Recreation

 Due to the dry climate, hot summers, and mild winters, the Tri-Cities offers a variety of outdoor activities.

 Golf

 The area is home to 10 golf courses which can be played nearly year-round.
-These include Canyon Lakes Golf Course (Kennewick), Columbia Park Golf Course (Kennewick), Zintel Creek Golf Club (Kennewick), Sun Willows Golf Course (Pasco), Pasco Golfland (Pasco), Columbia Point Golf Course (Richland), Horn Rapids Golf Club (Richland), West Richland Golf Course (West Richland), Meadow Springs Country Club (Richland), and Buckskin Golf Course (Richland).
+These include Canyon Lakes, Columbia Park, and Zintel Creek Golf Clubs in Kennewick; Sun Willows Golf Club and Pasco Golfland in Pasco; and Columbia Point, Horn Rapids, West Richland, Meadow Springs, and Buckskin Golf clubs in Richland.

 Running

 The Tri-Cities metropolitan area has a number of outdoor trail running locations.
 A number of competitive running events are held throughout the year, including a number which are sponsored by the Three Rivers Road Runners Club (3RRR).
 They include: